+High Quality Mobile Crowd-Sensing Based on Urban Public Transport Vehicles

+Chaowei Wang, Chensheng Li, Cai Qian, Weidong Wang, Xiuhua Li

 ABSTRACT

-Mobile crowd sensing has been becoming a prospective paradigm with smartphone, which can collect ubiquitous data easily in large-scale city.
-Nowadays, public transport buses are mostly widely used and affordable transport vehicle in many urban.
-A buses embedded with substantial sensors also can be adopted as participator in crowd sensing.
-However, distinct from smartphones, the trajectory of bus is scheduled and whose location is predicted, which opens up a new opportunities to achieve high quality crowd sensing.
-A high quality of a crowd sensing network highly depends on the spatial-temporal coverage of sensing data, therefore, based on the predictable trajectory of vehicles, we design a novel model and present an approximation algorithm to select vehicles to participate in urban sensing for maximizing spatiotemporal coverage with constraint sensing reward.
+Mobile crowd sensing is a prospective paradigm for smartphones, which collects ubiquitous data easily in large-scale city.
+Nowadays, public transport vehicles are mostly widely used and affordable in many countries.
+A bus embedded with substantial sensors also can be adopted as participator in crowd sensing.
+However, distinct from smartphones, the trajectory of bus is scheduled and its location is predicted, these character shed opportunities to achieve high quality crowd sensing, which highly depends on the spatial-temporal coverage of sensing data.
+Therefore, based on the predictable trajectory of vehicles, we design a novel model and present an approximation algorithm to select vehicles to participate in urban sensing for maximizing spatiotemporal coverage with constrained sensing reward.
 We theoretically prove that the selection of vehicles problem is NP-hard, the proposed algorithm can achieve a performance guarantee no less than (1-1/e) of theoretical optimum.
-The performance of our algorithm is stimulated with real T-Drive trajectory dataset.
-The results shows that our algorithm achieves a good coverage closer to optimum and outperform some exiting alternative algorithms.
+The performance of our algorithm is simulated with real T-Drive trajectory dataset.
+The results show that our algorithm achieves a good coverage closer to optimum and outperform some exiting alternative algorithms.

 Keywords—Mobile crowd sensing, spatial temporal coverage, approximation algorithm, performance guarantee